 The lecture was a domesticated version of his general theme that focused on the beauty of handicrafts in the home such as in furniture, carving, and wallpaper.

 The lecture became known as The House Beautiful but it began life as 'Interior and Exterior House Decoration or, confusingly, Art Decoration, often with a longer more descriptive subtitle, such as in Philadelphia on May 10, 1882.

-A specially prepared talk given to a girls' college on May 31, 1882 in Hamilton, oN .
+A special talk given to a girls' college on May 31, 1882 in Hamilton, ON.

 A standalone lecture not directly descended from other lectures.

 DRESS (UK 1884-86)